How to Retrieve Your Wallet From a Pickpocket on a Barcelona Metro

 Nothing was missing.
 That kind of luck won’t come twice.

 Pickpockets and small time thieves apparently run rampant in Barcelona, making the situation much worse than in many other popular destinations.
 An officer at the La Rambla police precinct station told me that they receive nearly 100 theft reports a day there, probably, he said, about one-third to one-fifth of the robberies that actually occur.
 Apparently there’s an “I was robbed in Barcelona” group on Facebook.
+I heard first hand from four colleagues also in town this week to cover the European Track & Field Championships who’ve been robbed of either their wallets or backpacks.

 A friend here on holiday this week fell victim to what is apparently a common scam that targets cars with foreign plates.
 It goes something like this: 1.
 Nails are thrown under the tires.
 2. Owner steps out to investigate the flat.
 3. Thieving bastards loot whatever they can from the car in less than 20 seconds.